ooRexx/ooRexx/platform/unix/macos/install/Readme_ooRexx.txt

 3. Drag ooRexx5 to the Applications icon.

-For Mojave and before:
+For 10.14 Mojave and before:
 4a.
 Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .bash_profile.

-For Catalina:
+For 10.15 Catalina and higher:
 4b.
 Add "export PATH=/Applications/ooRexx5/bin:$PATH" to .zshrc
 (This is dependent on what shell you are using for default).